 I’d never seen robust silver-lined white puffy clouds right next to the dark gray storm clouds with visible rain pouring down—it was a stunning paradox that practically defined my mood.
 Joy right next to sorrow; happiness reaching out its hand to quell sadness.

 The view out the car window struck me:

 Isn’t this just like life?
-The sadness, the tragedy, the loss, the heartache often coincides right next door to the blessings and the grace?
+The sadness, the tragedy, the loss, the heartache often coincide right next door to the blessings and the grace.
 Sorrow is often adjacent to blessings.